-We are a non-profit organization dedicated to raising funds for capital improvements, programs and operations related to the Santa Fe Trail, as well as generally supporting and enhancing the trail.
+The Friends of Santa Fe Trail is a non-profit organization dedicated to raising funds for capital improvements, programs and operations related to the Santa Fe Trail, as well as generally supporting and enhancing the trail.
 The group is committed to preserving the culture of the communities it connects and providing a safe, inviting experience for all users.
-The Friends organization oversees the cultural and safety improvements, including but not limited to native landscaping, lighting, mile markers, bike racks, benches, trail heads and public art.

 FOUNDING of FoSFT